Celebrating Heritage With African Clothing

 Since the election of President Trump, there has been an increase in an interest in African fashions among African American communities.
 Clothing is often an expression of who we are.
 There are those who celebrate their African heritage through a variety of African clothing styles.
 These ethnic styles are a very versatile and dynamic way to tell others who they are and what they are about.
 No doubt African clothing has a rich diverse history.

 Clothing from different regions of the continent of Africa is a reflection of that region and diversity.
 It can be very overwhelming trying to understand the different styles and what each style represents.
-This article is meant to be the first of many that educates the reader about the rich history and beauty of African clothing fashions.
+This article is meant to be the first of many that educate the reader about the rich history and beauty of African clothing fashions.

 The first in this series is the dashiki.
 Dashikis are colorful unique garment-like tunics that cover the upper part of the body.
 It's not uncommon for the men of western Africa to don dashikis.
 These garments are worn in formal and informal occasions and for various ceremonies.
 Muslims, Christians, and followers of indigenous African traditional religions don dashikis.
 Dashikis are generally paired with matching drawstring pants.
 Bridegrooms often wear these garments for their wedding ceremonies.